-Use our comprehensive Alexandria cemetery map to discover the locations of 34 significant historic burial grounds throughout the city.
-This interactive map guides you to Revolutionary War patriots, Civil War heroes, lost family cemeteries, and more than 260 years of American history buried across Alexandria, Virginia.
+The Alexandria cemetery map below displays 35 historic burial grounds throughout the city.
+This interactive tool guides you to Revolutionary War patriots, Civil War heroes, lost family cemeteries, and more than 260 years of American history across Alexandria, Virginia.

 Alexandria’s Historic Cemeteries